DaveBenham/VenomModules/README.md

 #### MODE CV input

 The division mode CV input overrides the value set by the button or global CV.
+The CV actually sets the mode button to match you get a visual indicator of the active mode.

-The values are as follows:
+The mode values are as follows:
 - 0V = ALL
 - 1V = LIN (linear)
 - 2V = OFF (offbeat)